codereport/CTfP-2021/Part 1/Chapter 3 - Categories Great and Small/conor_hoekstra_solutions.md

 **Question 4**

 Single object is the `Bool` Type.
-There are an infinite number of morphisms.
 There are two morphisms, `AND False` and `AND True`.
 When composed, you get:
 | A | B | A ∘ B |
 |:-:|:-:|:-:|
 |`AND True`|`AND True`|`AND True`|